DanielSant0s/Enceladus/README.md

 ## License

-Distributed under the MIT License.
+Distributed under GNU GPL-3.0 License.
 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact